 What about when AMPs are not an option?

 Another important point about the AMP is that it’s just not always a viable option.
 Let’s figure out when using the technology will really help, and when it might cause numerous issues and headaches.

 So, why aren’t Shopify AMPs for everyone?

-- 2. Online stores operating in the print-on-demand niche should abandon this idea too, because usually to checkout in such stores, users have to upload a photo to personalize their chosen product (e.g. a mug).
-On AMP this feature is simply not available.
+- 2. Online stores operating in the print-on-demand niche should abandon this idea too because usually to checkout in such stores, users have to upload a photo to personalize their chosen product (e.g. a mug).
+On AMP, this feature is simply not available.

-- 3. The story is the same with wholesale stores that require users to login before viewing the product catalogues.
+- 3. The story is the same with wholesale stores that require users to login before viewing the product catalogs.
 Such functionality is usually achieved in Shopify with the help of heavily customized third-party apps.

-Of course, each online store is unique and the decision on whether you should implement AMP on your store needs to be made based on a deep analysis of that particular store.
+Of course, each online store is unique and the decision on whether you should implement AMP on your store needs to be based on a deep analysis of that particular store.